 The Division's PDL program has been in operation since 2010 and, consequently, the program and savings associated with it have remained relatively stable.
 Because the program is mature and stable, relatively few changes have been made to it each year.
 Prescribers' awareness of the program increases as the program ages, and their increased familiarity with the products included on the PDL can impact prescribing habits.
-During SFY 2020, there were 118 therapeutic drug categories included on the PDL.
-PDL changes were made to a total of 78 therapeutic drug categories in September 2019, December 2019 and March 2020.
-March 2020 changes to the PDL were emergency updates due to drug shortages related to the COVID-19 pandemic.
-Because changes were minimal and only one therapeutic drug category had greater than five percent of claims shift based upon PDL changes, the risk of impacting beneficiaries' access to PDL medications and utilization and/or expenditures on medical and laboratory services was low.
+During SFY 2021, there were 118 therapeutic drug categories included on the PDL.
+PDL changes were made to a total of 75 therapeutic drug categories in September 2020 and June 2021.
+Because changes were minimal and only 10 therapeutic drug categories had greater than five percent of claims shift based on PDL changes, the risk of impacting beneficiaries' access to PDL medications and utilization and/or expenditures on medical and laboratory services was low.
 It is important to note that during this analysis, Myers and Stauffer can only determine association and not causality.